How to remove a stump

 Alternatively, machines known as stump grinders will mechanically grind out the main root plate, leaving fine sawdust.
 Although stump grinders can be hired, they are potentially hazardous and are only for gardeners confident that they can use machinery safely.
 Some roots will inevitably be left in the ground but the majority should eventually rot down.

 It is worth specifying how deep you would like the stump ground to.
 Shallow grinding, 20-25cm (8-10in), is normally sufficient for laying turf, but you should allow for deeper, 30cm (1ft), or more if replanting or landscaping.
 Also think about what you want to do with the sawdust.
 It can be left to fill in the hole, used as mulch in other areas of the garden, or taken away by the contractors.
 Specify which of these you would prefer before the work is started and be sure to have any diseased wood removed completely.

-Should you like to replant the area it is best to remove bulk of the sawdust and fill the hole created by stump grinding with topsoil.
-If larger amount of sawdust was accidentally mixed with the existing soil it is usually worth adding nitrogenous fertiliser prior to planting to counteract possible problems with nutrient lockup.
+Should you like to replant the area it is best to remove the bulk of the sawdust and fill the hole created by stump grinding with topsoil.
+If a large amount of sawdust was accidentally mixed with the existing soil it is usually worth adding nitrogenous fertiliser prior to planting to counteract possible problems with nutrient lockup.
 For example, consider mixing in chicken manure pellets or sulphate of ammonia.